marshallward/marshallward.org/content/css_navbar.rst

 :date:      12-03-2013
 :author:    Marshall Ward
-:category:  web
+:category:  Web
-:tags:      html css nav
+:tags:      css, html, web

 In this document, I provide instructions on how to make a horizontal navigational bar with mouseover submenus using CSS.
 This is also an attempt to